rpalm01-star/VigilantEar/README.md

-# VigilantEar 👂🛰️
+VigilantEar 👂🛰️

-**VigilantEar** is an iOS-based acoustic research and accessibility tool designed to provide real-time directional awareness for the deaf and hard-of-hearing (D/HH) community.
+VigilantEar is an iOS-based acoustic research and accessibility tool designed to provide real-time directional awareness for the deaf and hard-of-hearing (D/HH) community.

-By leveraging machine learning and advanced acoustic physics, the app identifies high-decibel mobile noise sources—such as un-muffled motorcycles and emergency vehicles—and tracks their movement using Center-Frequency Doppler shifts and Phase-Transform spatial mapping.
+By leveraging on-device machine learning and advanced acoustic physics, the app acts as an "Air Traffic Control" radar for the street.
+It identifies emergency vehicles (sirens) and broadband mobile noise sources (tire roar/engines), tracking their movement through physical space using multi-target frequency isolation and Phase-Transform spatial mapping.

-## 🌟 Key Features
+🌟 Key Features
+Multi-Target Tracker (MTT): Capable of isolating and tracking multiple independent acoustic targets simultaneously in a crowded environment, generating unique sessions and trajectories for each vehicle.

-* **Tactical Radar View:** A real-time spatial display calibrated to a **30-foot research horizon**, providing visual distance markers at 7.5ft, 15ft, 22.5ft, and 30ft.
+Tactical MapKit HUD: A real-time, auto-following MapKit display plotting targets dynamically up to a 1,000-foot research horizon.
+Features visual perimeter anchors at 30ft (Green), 500ft (Yellow), and 1,000ft (Red).

-* **Heartbeat Data Pruning:** A dedicated 10Hz "Heartbeat" timer ensures the radar remains snappy by independently pruning stale acoustic events every 100ms.
-* **High-Temporal Detection:** An optimized **0.9 overlap factor** allows the engine to track rapid, repeated events (like snaps or bell rings) without dropping detections.
-* **Emergency Breach Haptics:** Automatic triggering of **CoreHaptics** alerts when a classified emergency vehicle (Siren/Ambulance/Fire) enters the 7.5ft inner safety ring.
-* **Unique Event Tracking:** Every acoustic hit is assigned a unique UUID, allowing for overlapping "pulses" on the radar even if the sound type is identical.
+Deep Acoustic Scanning: The CoreML pipeline doesn't just listen to the loudest foreground sound.
+It actively scans the top 5 confidence results to pull out the background broadband rumble of approaching vehicles hidden underneath environmental noise.

+Dynamic Volume Gating: Automatically lowers amplitude thresholds for broadband sounds (like tire wash) while maintaining strict gates for tonal sounds (like music or voices).

+Cloud Telemetry: Live, real-time spatial and diagnostic telemetry streaming to Google Cloud Firestore for post-test GIS trajectory analysis and debugging.

-## 🧬 The Physics Behind the App
+🧬 The Physics Behind the App
-VigilantEar operates on a custom Digital Signal Processing (DSP) foundation:
+VigilantEar operates on a custom Digital Signal Processing (DSP) foundation built natively in Swift:

-1. **GCC-PHAT Spatial Tracking:** Utilizes Generalized Cross-Correlation with Phase Transform to ignore urban multipath echoes and lock onto the true phase-alignment of sound waves.
+GCC-PHAT Spatial Tracking: Utilizes Generalized Cross-Correlation with Phase Transform to process massive stereo buffers (4096 frames).
+It calculates Time Difference of Arrival (TDOA) to lock onto both tonal spikes and broadband white-noise with sub-millisecond precision.

-2. **FM Doppler Velocity:** Tracks the mathematical center of a siren's frequency sweep over a 2-second rolling window to accurately calculate approach vs. recession velocity.
+Independent FM Doppler: Every spawned target possesses its own independent 40-frame Doppler tracker, calculating specific approach vs. recession velocities simultaneously.

-3. **Hardware-Specific Calibration:** Automatically adjusts TDOA math based on the physical microphone baseline of the specific iPhone model (e.g., **0.163m** for iPhone 16 Pro Max).
+Hardware-Specific Calibration: Automatically adjusts the spatial math based on the physical microphone baseline of the exact iPhone model running the code (e.g., 0.163m for iPhone 16 Pro Max).

-## 🛠️ Tech Stack (2026)
+🛠️ Tech Stack (2026)
-* **Language:** Swift 6 (Strict Concurrency & Actor-isolated pipelines)
+Language: Swift 6 (Strict Concurrency & Actor-isolated pipelines)

-* **Frameworks:** SwiftUI, Accelerate (vDSP), SoundAnalysis, CoreHaptics, SwiftData
+Frameworks: SwiftUI, MapKit, Accelerate (vDSP), SoundAnalysis, Firebase Firestore

-* **Hardware Required:** iPhone 13 or newer configured for stereo capture (optimized for **iPhone 16 Pro Max**)
+Hardware Required: iPhone 13 or newer configured for stereo capture (optimized for iPhone 16 Pro Max)

-## 🚀 Getting Started
+🚀 Getting Started
-1. Clone the repository: `git clone https://github.com/rpalm01-star/VigilantEar.git`
+Clone the repository: git clone https://github.com/rpalm01-star/VigilantEar.git

-2. Open the project in **Xcode 16+**.
+Open the project in Xcode 16+.

+Supply your own GoogleService-Info.plist for Firebase logging.

-3. Build & run on a physical device to enable the stereo microphone tap and ANE acceleration.
+Build & run on a physical device to enable the stereo microphone tap and ANE (Apple Neural Engine) acceleration.

-## 📊 Research Goals & Data Privacy
+📊 Research Goals & Data Privacy
-* **Privacy:** Audio buffers are processed entirely locally on-device.
-No raw audio recordings are uploaded or stored.
+Privacy: Audio buffers are processed entirely locally on-device in real-time.
+No raw audio recordings are ever uploaded, recorded, or stored.

-* **Data Availability:** Logged events can be exported via CSV for use in GIS (Geographic Information Systems) platforms.
+Data Availability: Only mathematical trajectories (bearing, distance, ML labels) are securely transmitted to your designated Firestore database for research use.

-## ⚖️ License & Disclaimer
+⚖️ License & Disclaimer
-**License:** Distributed under the **Apache License 2.0**.
+License: Distributed under the Apache License 2.0.
-**Disclaimer:** VigilantEar is an experimental research and accessibility aid.
-It is **not** a certified life-saving device.
-Accuracy may vary based on environmental factors and hardware calibration.
+Disclaimer: VigilantEar is an experimental research and accessibility aid.
+It is not a certified life-saving device.
+Accuracy may vary based on environmental factors, wind shear, multipath reflections, and hardware calibration.